Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 (Note to modify the respective paths on your own machine in this Initialization step).
 If the paths below are correctly defined, the boldface commands defined in the different processing steps can be literally copied and pasted in the bash.

+Since this protocol works mostly in the Linux Virtual Machine, the commands below are defined for Linux.

+First, a possible method for organizing the data on Windows is shown, but feel free to change this as you like.

-1. Create an empty folder.
+1. Create an empty datafolder.

-2. Add the .fastq file to the folder (and unzip if necessary).
+2. Add the .fastq file to the datafolder.

 3. Add the following empty folders for the outcomes of the different processing steps: